2024–25 NCAA Division III men's ice hockey season

-The 2024–25 NCAA Division III men's ice hockey season began on November 1, 2024, and will conclude on March 30, 2025.
+The 2024–25 NCAA Division III men's ice hockey season began on November 1, 2024, and concluded on March 30, 2025.
 This was the 52nd season of Division III college ice hockey.

 Regular season

 Realignment

 With Misericordia adding ice hockey as a varsity sport, the Middle Atlantic Conferences (MAC) had six conference members sponsoring varsity ice hockey (the minimum number required for an automatic bid into the NCAA tournament).
 As a result, MAC, who had been sponsoring ice hockey since 2017, was able to finally form an independent conference for the first time.
 Five of the six member teams had been in the UCHC and all announced that they would be leaving in 2024.
 Shortly thereafter, two additional teams (Neumann and Wilkes) announced that they would leave the UCHC and join MAC as affiliate members.

 The loss of seven teams would have left the UCHC with just four active programs.
 However, before the departure of Neumann and Wilkes, the UCHC was able to secure two new members as both Brockport State and Geneseo State announced their intention to leave SUNYAC for the UCHC.
 This allowed the UCHC to retain its automatic bid for the tournament and reduced the number of at-large bids by one.

 Four previously independent teams joined conferences this season with Anna Maria and Rivier joining MASCAC, Albertus Magnus joining NEHC and Canton State joining SUNYAC.